nesaboz/hexagon-puzzle/README.md

 # hexagon-puzzle

 There is this quite hard hexagonal puzzle with 14 pieces that I've been toying around with my kids.
-The goal is to fit all the pieces into one big hexagon shape.
-Here are the pieces (I gave them silly names based on associations so I can track them):
+The goal is to fit all the pieces into one big hexagon shape:

 ![](pieces.png)